 The new green pans are supposed to eliminate these hazards.
 They use materials such as ceramic and silicone to provide a smooth slick surface.
 The problem is that the nonstick does not work as well as good old Teflon.

 Think twice before you buy.
 Tests conducted by America’s Test Kitchen showed that most green pans did not perform as well as the more traditional nonstick finish.

 Their main complaint was that more emphasis seems to be made on the nonstick “green” surface than the actual ergonomics.
-According to their testers: “None of the skillets had a flawless design—if it was the right size, it was too heavy; if it was lightweight and maneuverable, the cooking surface was too small for many recipes”
+According to their testers: “None of the skillets had a flawless design—if it was the right size, it was too heavy; if it was lightweight and manoeuvrable, the cooking surface was too small for many recipes”

 Some user reviews are reporting about staining and sticking.
 It seems that the pans are good at the beginning (first few months) but after a while, the food starts to stick to the pan.
 Perhaps the technology is too new and it needs to be perfected.
-However that was not the case when Teflon was first used in cookware.
+However, that was not the case when Teflon was first used in cookware.

 Read more about Green pan review please follow this link- https://bestcookwarefinds.com/the-original-greenpan-review/